 As I mentioned, subscribe to this channel.
 Share it with your friends and family, give it a thumbs up, comment below and tell us about your experience with our channel.
 With that, Amber, back to you.

-Amber: Thank you Paul and thank you Hudson.
+Amber: Thank you Paul.
 Great information as always.
 I learned a lot and I hope our readers and listeners did too.
 Until next week, everyone take care.

 Before I sign off, I want you to keep an eye out this week for a special video on the biotech bull market and how you can profit through small-cap stocks.